Auriea Harvey & Michaël Samyn

-Auriea Harvey and Michaël Samyn are two artists who collaborate on creating art video games.
-Auriea Harvey is a Professor for Games at the Kunsthochschule Kassel.
+Auriea Harvey and Michaël Samyn are artists who collaborate on creating art video games.
+From 2018 to 2024, Harvey was Professor of Games at the Kunsthochschule Kassel.

 Early life

 Auriea Harvey is an American artist who was born in Indianapolis in 1971.
 During her high school years, she developed an interest in sketching and painting.
 While at Parsons School of Design University, she created art using Photoshop and experimented with different materials.
 Originally wanting to study painting, she ultimately studied sculpture.
 She graduated with a B.F.A. in sculpture from Parsons School of Design.

 Michaël Samyn is a Belgian artist and programmer who was born in 1968 in Poperinge, Belgium.

 Career

-In 1995 Harvey founded Entropy8, a website experimenting with interactivity and the functions of net art.
-In 1999, she merged her site with Zuper, by fellow artist and designer Michaël Samyn (whom she subsequently married) to create Entropy8Zuper!.
+In 1995, Harvey founded Entropy8, a website experimenting with interactivity and the functions of net art.
+In 1999, she merged her site with Zuper, by fellow artist and designer Michaël Samyn (whom she subsequently married) to create Entropy8Zuper!
 During this period, they created works such as The Godlove Museum, a website that showcased their storytelling strengths by merging Biblical stories with narratives drawn from their own lives and contemporary culture.
 Harvey has also designed websites for Virgin Records America and PBS.

-Harvey and Samyn left net.art for videogames in the early 2000s, when they felt that the web was becoming too much like a shopping mall.
+Harvey and Samyn left net art for videogames in the early 2000s, when they felt that the web was becoming too much like a shopping mall.
 In 2002, they founded Tale of Tales, an independent game development studio in Ghent, Belgium, with the goal of creating games of greater emotional engagement and imaginative richness than the kinds of things that were being made for the then-major demographic of teenage boys.
-For a while Auriea was living in New York and Michaël in Belgium, and during this period they created Wirefire, a multimedia software interface that allowed them to communicate in a way that they considered less predictable and more creative than either chat or video (and less damned painful!).
+For a while Auriea was living in New York and Michaël in Belgium, and during this period they created Wirefire, a multimedia software interface that allowed them to communicate in a way that they considered less predictable and more creative than either chat or video.